markd2/AdventOfCode/2020/readme.md

 on an Apple ][, and took a college course in it during high school at UALR one summer.
 Some days I miss VAX/VMS

+## Day 9 - Encoding Error

+TL;DR

+* the cypher:
+  - 25 number preamble
+  - each number after that should be the sum of any two of the 25 immediately prior numbers. (not using the same number twice if I'm reading it correctly)
+* What is the first number that violates that invariant?

+### Notes

+Straightforward.
+Still doing obiwans because of my brain wired for zero-index

+### Part 2

+Twist: Find a contiguous set of at least two nubmers, where the sum of all the
+       items in the list add to the target number.
+     - then find the sum of the smallest and largest number in this range

+It says "find blah _in your list_, which implies it's not limited to the preamble.

+Nested loops.
+Pretty straightforward.

 ## Day 8 - Handheld Halting

 Just the name makes me nervous